COVID-19 cases down across California because of several factors

 Hospitalizations are also down 41% across the state, and down 38% in California ICU wings.

-Doctor Christopher Colwell, Chief of the Emergency Department at Zuckerberg's San Francisco General Hospital, feels hopeful as he notices a decline in COVID-19 cases.
+Doctor Christopher Colwell, chief of the emergency department at Zuckerberg San Francisco General Hospital, feels hopeful as he notices a decline in COVID-19 cases.

 RELATED: You received a second dose of the COVID-19 vaccine.
 Now what?